-Microneedling, also known as collagen induction therapy, is one of the most popular aesthetic services offered at the Center for Women’s Health in Oxford, NC.
+Microneedling, also known as collagen induction therapy, is one of the most popular aesthetic services offered at the Center for Women’s Health Oxford, NC.
 By inducing your skin’s production of collagen, we can treat just about any skin concern you can imagine.
 Today, we’re looking at how often you need treatment, what you can expect, and more.

-How Often You Need Microneedling
+How Often should you do Microneedling

 Generally, you will need microneedling once every four to six weeks for approximately eight to 12 months.
 However, the exact frequency of required sessions depends on several factors, like the type of skin problem you’re treating, the severity of the problem, and how healthy your skin already is.